cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

    For party of 4, on average the player needs to kill 2.9 enemies to win the first place.
    Hence, playing in larger parties coube be actually less stressful for players.
 c.
 Figure out relationship of kill_distance and kill_by.
+   Redzone, punch,  Motorbike are three shortest kill-distance weapons to be used in the game.
+   M24, AWM, Mk14 are three longest kill-distance weapons to be used in the game.
+d.
+Most popular weapons used in the game.
+   For winner (1st place player) in the game, top3 most popular weapons are M416, SCAR-L, and M16A4.
+   For 2nd - 9th place players, top3 most popluar weapons are also M416, SCAR-L, and M16A4.

 ### Results/Conclusions Section
 #### What did you find and learn?